timklapdor/uimagine-website/_events/tech-expo.md

 published: false

 ---
-Students will have an opportunity to see the technologies, discuss career opportunities and tell us your ideas about how they could be used to support your learning.
+**Students** will have an opportunity to see the technologies, discuss career opportunities and tell us your ideas about how they could be used to support your learning.

-This expo will give CSU staff an opportunity to see the technologies in action, explore how it can be used in teaching and learning in your discipline or profession.
+This expo will give **CSU Staff** an opportunity to see the technologies in action, explore how it can be used in teaching and learning in your discipline or profession.

 ## Exhibitors